hpierre74/react-course-retro/README.md

 > Url: https://react-course-retro.now.sh/

 The purpose of this exercise is to understand a react app architecture, whether it uses redux or built-in React tools (context and hooks).
-Through this

 ### Workflow

-- No timebox: the aim is to learn the principles not to jump from one concept to another.
-Though, this exercise should'nt take more than 2/3 days with an active mentoring.
-- Pair/mob programming: for a single person, use a VS code liveshare session (or equivalent) and let the learner go step by step while questioning the decisions taken.
+For a single person, use a VS code liveshare session (or equivalent) and let the learner go step by step while questioning the decisions taken.
 Of course, re-orient him/her when the decision is not right by explaining why and giving hints on the right direction to take.

 ### Analysis